BIG-MAP/WP4APIExample/README.md

 * L298N motor driver [board](https://howtomechatronics.com/tutorials/arduino/arduino-dc-motor-control-tutorial-l298n-pwm-h-bridge/)
 * 12V, 3W peristaltic dosing [pump](https://www.adafruit.com/product/1150)
-* 12V and 5V power source
+* 12V DC and 5V DC power source

-Connections:
+Connections (There are two different ways of identifying electrical pins in the Raspberry Pi, please see this [document](https://pinout.xyz/#) for more information):

 * Pin 36 (GPIO 16) of the Raspberry Pi is connected to ENA in the L298N board.
 * In1 and In2 in the L298N board are connected to 5V and Gnd respectively.